🌐

 Non-Destructive Editing

-Editing & importing are non-destructive.
-Save must be clicked to apply changes.
+Editing and importing are non-destructive.
+Click SAVE to apply the changes.

 See also: Destructive vs Nondestructive Editing